geotechnica/geotechnica.github.io/about.md

 Hi there!
 I am a geotechnical engineer who love, share and make some Geotechnics.
 I am trying to learn somnething new on Geotechnics and share with you.

 [Geotechnica] [geotechnica] is a initiative that's for web-based geotechnics created by [Anıl Odabaş] [linkedin].
-On the other hand it's a platform that shared and written some geotechnics.
+On the other hand it's a platform that shared and written some Geotechnics.

 [geotechnica]: https://github.com/geotechnica